ryzhyk/ovs/ovn/northd/docs/design.md

 If you configured OVS with `ovn-northd-ddlog` enabled, OVN will start with `ovn-northd-ddlog` by default.
-You can fall back to using the C version by editing the `ovn/northd/ovn-northd` script, uncommenting the `ovn-northd-c` command and commenting out the `ovn-northd-ddlog`, and restarting OVN.
+You can fall back to using the C version by editing the `ovn/northd/ovn-northd` script, uncommenting the `ovn-northd` command and commenting out the `ovn-northd-ddlog`, and restarting OVN.

 ### Upgrading DDlog